f4exb/sdrangel/Readme.md

 <h2>openSUSE</h2>

-This has been tested with the bleeding edge "Tumbleweed" distribution:
+This has been tested with the Leap 42.3 distribution:

 `sudo zypper install Mesa-libGL1 Mesa-libEGL-devel Mesa-libGL-devel Mesa-libGLESv1_CM-devel Mesa-libGLESv2-devel Mesa-libGLESv3-devel Mesa-libglapi-devel libOSMesa-devel`